-Partial tear-up is to be contrasted with an invoicing back (described below) because it will apply to all replacement contract.
+In this context, you may incur incidental costs in the process of the closing out of your contracts and you may incur additional costs if you decide to enter into a replacement contract.
 You may also suffer a loss if the close-out value is different to the value of the closed-out contract recorded in your books.